Virentanti/one-good-project/README.md

 # one-good-project
+Computer science class-XII project

+.

-Computer science class-XII project the package is to be released soon
+The package is to be released soon